Mayor Pro Tem Natalie Rubalcava

 On the City Council, Rubalcava is focused on addressing the root causes of homelessness, ensuring the protection of neighborhoods through responsive public safety, the creation of good-paying jobs through business expansion and retention and securing funding for streets, sidewalks and parks.

-Rubalcava most recently was chief operating officer of the Irvine-based Orange County Business Council, where she oversaw day-to-day operations of the nonprofit that works to develop strategic partnerships that support Orange County businesses, including those in Anaheim.
+Rubalcava previously was chief operating officer of the Irvine-based Orange County Business Council, where she oversaw day-to-day operations of the nonprofit that works to develop strategic partnerships that support Orange County businesses, including those in Anaheim.

-Her other previous roles include associate publisher at the Southern California News Group, the parent company of the Orange County Register.
+Her other prior roles include associate publisher at the Southern California News Group, the parent company of the Orange County Register.

 Rubalcava serves on the OC Fair & Event Center board of directors, a position she was appointed to in 2018.
 Directors are appointed by the governor of California and set policy for the annual OC Fair as well as year-round events at the Costa Mesa fairgrounds.